hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

 -   `zone_id` (string) - ID of the zone to which the disk belongs.

+-   `ssh_private_ip` (boolean) - If this value is true, packer will connect to the ECS created through private ip instead of allocating a public ip or an EIP.
+The default value is false.

 ## Basic Example

 Here is a basic example for Alicloud.